madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 You see while the type `'Z`{.haskell} has kind `Nat`{.haskell}, the type `SNat 'Z`{.haskell} has kind `Type`{.haskell} and it has exactly one inhabitant:
 `SZ`{.haskell}.
-This correspondance is true for all naturals.
+This correspondence is true for all naturals.
 Hence, we can use the singleton type `SNat n :: Type`{.haskell} as the term-level representative for `n :: Nat`{.haskell}.